Titans of Creation: Background, writing and recording

+Release and promotion

+The first albums first single "Night of the Which" was released on January 31, 2020.
+The second and final single "Children of the Next Level" was released on March 6, an official animated music video for the song was later released alongside the album on April 3.
+The album debuted at number 96 on the Billboard 200.

+Testament originally began touring on the album alongside Exodus and Death Angel however this tour was quickly postponed due to the COVID-19 pandemic.
+The tour dubbed the The Bay Strikes Back tour officially continued on October of 7, 2021, and went till October 1, 2023 spanning five legs.

 Reception

 Titans of Creation received positive reviews from critics.
 Jason Roche of Blabbermouth.net gave the album a rating of eight out of ten and said, "While Testament has in the past shown to be capable of much more in terms of lyrics and songcraft, the fact that the band is using their power in 2020 to simply put out a killer thrash record full of songs about well-worn topics such as World War III, serial killers from a generation ago, and the Heaven's Gate suicide cult is comforting and very welcome."
 KNAC.com contributor Peter Atkinson, who rated Titans of Creation 3.5 out of five, called it "sort of kick in the ass we could all use right now.
 And the album most definitely kicks ass."

 AllMusic writer James Christopher Monger gave the album four out of five stars, and stated that "The Bay Area thrash legends' 13th studio effort, Titans of Creation commences with the familiar sound of immaculate guitarmonies, blast furnace-forged double-kick drum, and taut, palm-muted riffage.
 Inspired by the mass suicide of the UFO religious cult Heaven's Gate, the blazing 'Children of the Next Level' may be straight out of the Testament playbook, but its potency is undeniable."

+Metal Hammer added "Testament have never sounded heavier, nor more utterly committed to crushing everything in sight.
+And the highlights come thick and fast; Ishtars Gate takes bullish catchiness of the band’s Practice What You Preach era and pumps it full of steroids and mescaline; Symptoms is a haughty, mid-paced chug-tsunami, with Chuck Billy in multi-voice versatility mode."